 Appointing key personnel to manage the sponsor licence

-Prior to submitting a sponsor licence application, you will need to appoint key personnel in your business to use the online sponsor management system (SMS) operated by the Home Office.
-The business is required to appoint:
+Before submitting a sponsor licence application, you need to appoint key personnel to use the online sponsor management system (SMS) operated by the Home Office.
+The key personnel are:

-- An authorising officer responsible for the staff who use the sponsorship management system and the person responsible for the recruitment of skilled migrant workers and ensuring that licence duties are met.
+- Authorising officer responsible for the staff who use the SMS and ensuring that licence duties are met

-- A key point of contact between the business and the Home Office or UKVI.
+- Key point of contact between the business and the Home Office

-- A level 1 user who is an officer or an employee of the company who will carry out day-to-day administration and management of the sponsor licence.
-Once your licence has been granted, your level 1 user can appoint a level 2 user.
-The level 2 user is a person who carries out a more junior administrative role to the level 1 user.
+- Level 1 user who carries out day-to-day administration and management of the sponsor licence.
+Once your licence has been granted, the level 1 user can appoint a level 2 user to carry out the junior administrative tasks

 Key personnel need to meet the following criteria:

-- Based in the UK with the key staff being company office holders or permanently employed staff (not locums, contractors, or consultants).
+- Based in the UK and either company office holders or permanently employed staff (not locums, contractors, or consultants)

-- No unspent convictions for immigration offences or other specified crimes or the subject of a bankruptcy order.
+- Have no unspent convictions for immigration offences or other specified crimes or the subject of a bankruptcy order

-- No prior history of failure to carry out sponsor licence duties.
+- Have no prior history of failure to carry out sponsor licence duties

-- Not been employed as a key person in a company that has had its sponsor licence revoked within the last twelve months.
+- Not been employed as a key person in a company that has had its sponsor licence revoked within the last 12 months

-- Reporting activities relating to your sponsored workers, for example, when a worker changes address or is absent for a reportable period.
+- Viewing the message board and reporting activities.
+For example, when a sponsored worker changes address or is absent for a reportable period

 Preparing to submit an online sponsor licence application

-Preparing to submit your online application is about making sure that:
+Preparing to submit your online licence application is about making sure that:

-- You are ready to send all the required supporting paperwork within five days of online submission of the application.
+- You can send the supporting paperwork within five days of the online submission of the application

-- The key personnel and staff are prepared for a compliance visit from UKVI – something that may occur as part of the sponsor licence application process.
-It is sensible to carry out a mock audit of your HR procedures to test if any areas need attention before you submit your online application.
+- The key personnel and staff are prepared for a compliance visit from the Home Office as this may occur as part of the licence application process.
+It is sensible to carry out a mock audit of your HR procedures to test if any areas need attention before you submit your online application

 When preparing for an application the best advice for any employer is that they have:

-- Rigorous but simple office systems in place, such as use of checklists and with easy access to the paper or electronic files you may require during a UKVI audit.
+- Rigorous but simple office systems in place, such as the use of checklists and easy access to the files you may require during a Home Office audit

-- Evidence of staff training plans to ensure key personnel are kept up to date with changes in the SMS and immigration rules.
+- Evidence of staff training plans to ensure key personnel are kept up to date with changes in the SMS procedures

 Passing a sponsor licence pre-approval Home Office audit

-A Home Office official can decide to carry out an audit or compliance visit either prior to the grant of a sponsor licence or at any stage during the life of the sponsor licence.
-The purpose of inspections and sponsor compliance visits include:
+The Home Office can decide to carry out an audit or compliance visit either before the grant of a licence or at any stage during the life of the sponsor licence.
+The purpose of compliance visits includes:

-- After the grant of the sponsor licence to ensure the business is complying with your sponsorship duties.
+- To ensure the business is complying with sponsorship duties

-- When a change in circumstances is reported on the sponsor management system and the caseworker considers an inspection is justified.
-Changes in circumstances include a change in company address, a merger or takeover of the company or the opening of a new branch office.
+- When a change in circumstances is reported on the sponsor management system and the caseworker considers an inspection justified.
+Changes in circumstances include a change in company address, a merger or takeover of the company or the opening of a new branch office

-The main purpose of a compliance assessment visit prior to the grant of a sponsor licence is to check that your business has the organisational systems in place to manage the licence and that your application is genuine and is not a means to recruit illegal workers.
+The main purpose of a compliance assessment visit prior to the grant of a sponsor licence is to check a business has the organisational systems in place to manage the licence and that the application is genuine and is not a means to recruit illegal workers.

-UKVI inspections can be pre-arranged or unannounced, so a business should always be ‘audit ready’.
-If you refuse to allow UKVI officials to access your business premises, your refusal (without good cause) could result in your sponsor licence application being refused or in the revocation of your sponsor licence.
+Home Office inspections can be pre-arranged or unannounced.
+Therefore, a business should always be ‘audit ready’.
+If Home Office officials are refused access to business premises, the refusal (without good cause) could result in a licence application being refused or the sponsor licence being revoked.

-During the inspection process UKVI staff can ask for access to files and to interview key personnel and, if a sponsor licence has already been granted, speak to some of your sponsored employees.
+During the inspection process the Home Office official can ask for access to files and to interview key personnel.
+If a sponsor licence has already been granted, they can ask to speak to sponsored employees.